supremeimposter/My-Vault/TheoryOfComputation/Context Free Languages-Grammars-PDA/Push Down Automata.md

 ## Deterministic PDA
 - PDA with no chance of determinism.
 - Non-determinism in PDA is determined by both the current symbol on the input tape and the symbol in the top of the stack.
+- Every DPDA has an equivalent DPDA that always reads the entire input string.

 > [!discussion]
 > ![[Push Down Automata-20240126091354375.webp]]